Sameeksha-Mohan/Sameeksha-Mohan/README.md

 # 👋 Hi, I'm Sameeksha

-Analytics professional passionate about turning data into action.
+Data & Product Analytics professional passionate about turning data into action.
 With experience at IBM and a Master’s in Business Analytics from UMN Carlson, I specialize in using data to improve strategy, performance, and decision-making.

 ---

 ## 💼 My Journey

-### 🧩 IBM – Analytics Consultant
+### 🧩 IBM – Data Analyst

-Worked as a **Analytics Consultant** for **IBM MaaS360**, an AI-powered Unified Endpoint Management (UEM) product within IBM’s ISL division.
+Worked as a **Data Analyst** for **IBM MaaS360**, an AI-powered Unified Endpoint Management (UEM) product within IBM’s ISL division.
 Focused on analyzing **system performance**, **user behavior**, and **feature utilization** to guide **data-driven improvements** and enhance product efficiency.

-**Key Contributions:**
 - Conducted **data analysis** using **SQL, Python, and Excel** to evaluate platform metrics, identify optimization opportunities, and support product decisions.
 - Partnered with cross-functional teams to translate business requirements into **actionable insights** for improving adoption and engagement.
 - Designed internal dashboards and performance tracking solutions to improve **observability** and **data transparency**.